-Regent’s student Mohammed Mostafa is starring in a film featured in the 2016 BFI London International Film Festival (October 5-16).
+Regent’s student Mohammed Mostafa is starring in a film featured in the 2016 BFI London Film Festival (5-16 October).

 Mohammed, aged 25, from Dubai, plays the lead character’s best friend and has received rave reviews from film critics for his performance, despite his limited acting training.
 Mohammed’s background is sport and business and came to study Business and Management at Regent’s after setting up a Crossfit gym in Dubai called The Burn Room.